blentakle-droid/social-media-app/README.md

 # made by 9 year old, please tell others about this

-# no body probly so this
+# no body probly will read this